Mimetic Explicit Time Discretiztions: Systems of Ordinary Differential Equations

 \section{Systems of Ordinary Differential Equations}

 The next task is to consider a special class of systems of linear ordinary differential equations that are wave equations.
-Here the conservation laws are easy to find by following the harmonic oscillator example but there are some issues with unbounded solutions and initial conditions.
+The discrete conservation laws are easy to find by following the harmonic oscillator example.